-You cannot perform a traditional two-point calibration of Go!
-Motion.
-In most cases, calibration is unnecessary.
+You cannot perform a traditional two-point calibration of the Motion Detector.
+But in most cases, calibration is unnecessary.
 You can make several adjustments to the readings by zeroing and changing the direction of the coordinate system.
-You can find details on how to adjust Go!
-Motion readings at www.vernier.com/til/2972
+You can find details on how to adjust Motion Detector readings at www.vernier.com/til/2972/